super3/dashban/README.md

 4. The workflow will automatically deploy your site when you push to the `main` branch

 Your Dashban application will then be available at: `https://yourusername.github.io/dashban`

+## 🔧 GitHub App Setup

+To enable GitHub issue creation directly from Dashban:

+### 1. Create GitHub App
+1. Go to **Settings > Developer settings > GitHub Apps > New GitHub App**
+2. Set basic details (name: `dashban-app`, homepage/callback URL: your app URL)
+3. Disable webhooks (uncheck "Active")

+### 2. Set Permissions
+- **Repository permissions**: Issues (`Read and write`), Metadata (`Read`)
+- All other permissions: `No access`

+### 3. Configure & Install
+1. Copy your **App ID** and **App Name** from the app settings
+2. Update `src/kanban.js` with your App ID, App Name, and repository details
+3. Install the app on your repository

+### 4. Usage
+1. Click "Install GitHub App" button in Dashban
+2. Select repositories to grant access
+3. Create issues using the "Add Issue" form with "Create GitHub Issue" enabled

+**Benefits**: Fine-grained permissions, better security than personal access tokens, clear permission display during installation.